libdynd/libdynd/docs/arrfunc_interface_and_registry.md

 };
 ```

+(Actually, we probably don't even have to restrict arrfuncs to a fixed number of srcs, we just need to query different prototypes.)

 ## Low-level C++ access

 Most functions that we make arrfuncs from in DyND, like sin(x), cos(x), ..., should be available as pure C++ function as well as arrfuncs.
 This would allow users of the library to simply call those functions easily within their own C++ functions that may be passed to functor_arrfuncs.
 Right now, many of these functions are in source (*.cpp) files, which makes that impossible.